wpilibsuite/allwpilib/design-docs/commands-v3.md

 A command scheduled in a certain scope, a trigger binding created in a certain scope, or a default command set in a certain scope will only exist _within that scope_.
 Changing the default command for a mechanism within a custom opmode will only be applied while that opmode is active; when the opmode exits, the default command specified in the robot constructor (or mechanism constructor) will be reapplied.
+Triggers created in a scope will be unbound from the event loop and be allowed to be garbage collected if no existing references exist.

 ```java
 class Robot extends OpModeRobot {